MediaComem/helmert.js/README.md

 JavaScript implementation of the Helmert transformation algorithm developed in Python by Sebastien Guillaume and Samuel Schwyn from INSIT at HEIG-VD.
 The goal of this project is to eventually integrate it in Biodivar, Julien Mercier doctoral thesis project whithin the Media Engineering institute, also at HEIG-VD.

 ## Warning
-**As of right now, this project is neither functionnal nor architecturally sound, as we are still looking for a suitable SVD algorithm.** Right now, this stuff is built on Node, but the aim is to eventually have it running in the browser.
+**As of right now, this project is not architecturally sound** Right now, this stuff is built on Node, but the aim is to eventually have it running in the browser.

 ## Get it running
 To run all of the scripts, you will need: